jun-xiao-mainlinestem/2026base/readme.md

-THIS PROJECT IS BASED ON RGB-TEMPLATE, WHICH IS INSPIRED BY JARS-TEMPLATE
+RGB BOTS TEMPLATE IS INSPIRED BY JARS-TEMPLATE

 # Create a new project
 new v5 project, copy the folders and files.